 White chicken karahi is a smooth, slightly spicy chicken curry bursting with flavor.
 It has a delicate and creamy white sauce that you can mop up with warm naan.
 With simple ingredients and an easy, no-fuss method, this is one recipe you need to have!

-Chicken kali mirch is another easy recipe that you can make in a snap.
-And if you want to try another version of karahi, check out my boneless chicken karahi with lots of tomatoes.
+If you want to try another version of karahi, check out my boneless chicken karahi with lots of tomatoes.

 Ingredients